 Dear Black, Indigenous, Latina, Asian and all Women of Color in Backcountry Squatters,

 We hope that Backcountry Squatters is a community of which you feel comfortable and welcome.
 However, the leadership team at Backcountry Squatters recognizes that allyship is a verb, and anti-racism is work that we must do constantly.
-While we hope that Backcountry Squatters continually fulfills its mission of being a comfortable, inclusive and empowering space for all self-identifying women, we acknowledge that there may be moments of laps and failure in our execution.
+While we hope that Backcountry Squatters continually fulfills its mission of being a comfortable, inclusive and empowering space for all women and gender queer folks, we acknowledge that there may be moments of laps and failure in our execution.

 In the times that of failure, we promise: